joshuayoes/concerts-near-me/README.md

 ## Running

-Once you have successfully created your authentication credentials, run `yarn start`.
-This will execute the `src/index.ts` file and create a playlist from using your Spotify account.
+Once you have successfully filled out the `.env` and `venues.json` files, run `yarn start`.
+This will execute the `src/index.ts` file and populate the venue playlists with artist songs using your Spotify account.

 ## Testing